mykoz/resource-links/stats/notes.md

 Let a guilty criminal go free.
 P(Type II Error)   = P(incorrectly failing to reject the null hypothesis) = 1 - Power

+---

+Data:  Where to Begin
+ * Plot it
+ * Use a data mining package (optional)
+ * do rough graphing
+ *
+Step 3:  Carry out your final analysis.
+ * test the right hypothesis
+ * Don't get greedy.
+TANSTAAFL
+ * In a nutshell:  keep your final analysis sleek and meaningful.
+ * This matters if you want real results